Apple unveils new iPhones for faster 5G wireless networks

 Apple unveiled four new iPhones equipped with technology for use with faster new 5G wireless networks.

-There's the iPhone 12, with a 6.1-inch display, the same as the iPhone 11 but lighter and thinner, starts at almost $800 and the iPhone 12 Mini with a 5.4-inch display atalmost $700.
-A higher-end iPhone 12 Pro with more powerful cameras will cost almost $1,000; the 12 Pro Max, with a 6.7-inch display, will set buyers back almost $1,100.
+There's the iPhone 12, with a 6.1-inch display, the same as the iPhone 11 but lighter and thinner, starts at almost $800 and the iPhone 12 Mini with a 5.4-inch display at almost $700.
+A higher-end iPhone 12 Pro with more powerful cameras will begin at roughly $1,000; the 12 Pro Max, with a 6.7-inch display, will set buyers back at least $1,100.
 Apple said the phones should be more durable.

 In a move that may annoy some consumers, Apple will no longer include charging adapters with new phones.
 It says that will mean smaller, lighter boxes that are more environmentally friendly to ship.
-Apple, however, separately sells two models of power adapter, priced roughly at $20 and $50.
+Apple, however, separately sells power adapters that cost about $20 and $50, depending on how fast they charge phones.

 Apple has one of the most loyal and affluent customer bases in the world, which has many analysts betting the next wave of phones will sell well.
 The iPhone remains the foundation of Apple's business.